 The actions, events, conflicts, and turning points that propel the story forward.
 How the story unfolds (points for originality/unpredictability).

 The timing of the action, unfolding of plot elements, and character development.

 Personalities that are distinctive, compelling, multi-layered, and unpredictable.
 A protagonist and antagonist with clear and active goals.

 Voices that are natural, succinct, and unique to each character.
 Use of language that effectively reveals character and moves the story forward.

 The underlying message of the story as revealed through plot, dialogue, and visual elements.

 Overall quality of the writing.
 Tone that is appropriate to the material and narrative that is distinct, cinematic, and effectively conveys the mood or “feel” of the movie.

 Audience appeal and box-office potential.

-Award certificates and prizes will be sent to the winning screenwriters within six weeks of the final announcement.
+Prize packages will be sent to the winning screenwriters within six weeks of the final announcement.

-Find out how to order Judge’s Feedback…
+Find out how you can get Judge’s Feedback…